airctic/icevision/docs/DEPLOYMENT.md

 You can find the source code of this demo [here](https://github.com/oke-aditya/mantisshrimp_streamlit).

-You can also use it as a template when creating your own streamlit apps with mantisshrimp.
+You can also use it as a template when creating your own streamlit apps with icevision.